freshfrogs/freshfrogs.github.io/wiki/index.md

 NFT staking refers to locking up non-fungible tokens on a platform or protocol in exchange for staking rewards and other benefits!
 Staking NFTs allows holders to earn an income from their collection while maintaining ownership!

-- Frog Owners will have the option to stake in return for special tokens, royalties, raffles, rewards and more!
+- Frog Owners will have the option to stake in return for special tokens!
+That can be used to redeem free mints, morph, enter raffles and more rewards!

+- Passive Income from Fresh Frog Staking -- Passive income streams, via royalty payouts and token rewards!

+    - Fresh Frog Owners will be able to stake to earn passive income by a.) earning tokens that can be used for utilities or sold to others!
+As well as b.) loyalty reward payments from sales royalties!